-In this lesson, students will design characters from shapes.
+In this visual arts lesson, students will design characters from shapes.
 After starting their designs, they will view videos from two professional artists on completing this exercise and iteration in character design.
 Once students have refined their characters, they will trade with other students who will offer suggestions.
 Finally, students will create a finished character and reflect on the lesson using Chat Stations.

 How does shape inform character design?